Skiftstar/discord-wordle-bot/README.md

 # How?
-The solvers keeps track of a list of possible solutions, originating from `valid-wordle-words.txt`.
+The solvers keeps track of a list of possible solutions, originating from `data/valid-wordle-words.txt`.
 After every guess, it will analyze the pattern and eliminate words that don't fall into this pattern.

 The Solver has 2 mode: